 During the tour, they provide useful insights on biotechnology and its benefits as well as correct the misconceptions about crop biotechnology.

 Country Biotech Facts and Trends are one- to two-page summaries that highlight the commercialization of biotech crops in the developing countries.
 Data on biotech crop commercialization (hectarage and adoption), approvals and planting, benefits and future prospects in each country are presented in a brief and easily understandable manner.
-The contents are all based on the annual ISAAA Brief on the Global Report of Commercialized Biotech/GM Crops, authored by Clive James.
+The contents are all based on the annual ISAAA Brief on the Global Report of Commercialized Biotech/GM Crops.

 Short documents on adoption, adopting countries, traits and benefits of major biotech crop.